 Outerwear: Jackets and sweatshirts may be worn to school for warmth but must be free of logos and messages, with the following exceptions: small sports team logos (e.g., Cowboys, Rangers) and small brand name logos (Ralph Lauren "polo") are acceptable, provided they are tasteful and do not make inappropriate allusions.
 All jackets and sweatshirts must be solid colored and may have no patterns or distracting/oversized logos of any kind.
 Students must store their jackets and sweatshirts in their cubbies by the start of school.
 Jackets and sweatshirts may be worn during recess and other outdoor activities.
-Great Hearts Monte Vista South uniform sweaters may be worn throughout the school day all year long.
+Great Hearts Monte Vista South uniform sweaters and navyblue quarter-zip sweatshirt (with Great Hearts Logo) may be worn throughout the school day all year long.